lilin96/lilin96a.github.io/_pages/about.md

 I am currently an Associate Professor with the College of Computer Science and Technology at **Zhejiang University of Technology**, China, where I working with Prof. [Chunhua Shen](https://cshen.github.io/).
 Previously, I worked as a Research Fellow at the School of Mechanical and Aerospace Engineering at **Nanyang Technological University (NTU)**, Singapore, where I collaborated with Prof. [Chen Lv](https://lvchen.wixsite.com/automan) on autonomous driving and embodied intelligence research.
 I received my Ph.D. degree in Vehicle Engineering from **Nanjing University of Aeronautics and Astronautics (NUAA)**, advised by Prof. [Wanzhong Zhao](https://faculty.nuaa.edu.cn/zwz/zh_CN/index.htm).
 During my doctoral studies, I was also a visiting Ph.D. researcher at **Cranfield University**, UK.
 My research lies at the intersection of embodied AI, autonomous systems, reinforcement learning, and foundation models.
 I focus on developing intelligent agents that can perceive, reason, plan, and safely interact in complex dynamic environments.

 My recent research interests include:
 - Embodied Intelligence
-- Autonomous Driving
 - Vision-Language-Action Models
-- Reinforcement Learning
-- Multi-Agent Systems
+- World Models for Robotics
+- Cognitive Decision Making
-- Motion Planning
+- Human-Aware Planning
+- Safety-Critical AI

 ## Selected Publications

 **[1] Lin Li**, Shuo Cheng, Xiangkun He, \*Chen Lv.
 Predictive Risk-Aware MARL-Based Cooperative Driving Strategy for CAVs in Highly Interactive Driving Environments. *IEEE Transactions on Intelligent Transportation Systems (T-ITS)*, 2026.